Join the TMDSAS Support team live to get your application questions answered. Live Q&A on the Texas Health Education Service YouTube Channel.

 Entering coursework in your application can be daunting and a lengthy process.
 Not

 to mention when it comes to entering AP courses.
-As part of our article series Entering Coursework, we put together this handy article to alleviate the guess work when it comes to
+As part of the article series Entering Coursework, this handy article will alleviate the guess work when it comes to AP courses.

 Entering AP Credits in the Coursework Section